pmflores2/pmflores2.github.io/_news/announcement_014.md

 inline: true
 ---

-<a href="https://arxiv.org/abs/2305.09260">New preprint: 'Barrier traversal time' and 'quantum tunneling time' for arbitrary potential barriers</a>
+<a href="https://arxiv.org/abs/2305.09260">New preprint: Traversal and tunneling time across barriers with jump discontinuities, and smooth barriers with compact support</a>